EconomicsYuchenGuo/EconomicsYuchenGuo.github.io/_pages/includes/intro.md

  **Database of Personal Collation**
  1.Government Procurement Data in China (over 13 million observations)
  2.Data of registered industrial and commercial enterprises in China
  3.Court Decision Instrument in China
+ 4.Information about Chinese university presidents